saoconnell/PartMachLearn/README.md

 I performed the same feature selection process on the test data set as well.

-### Caret PreProcess Raw Data
+### Caret Pre-process Raw Data

-To determined if additional preprocessing of the data would improve the results I decided to use the caret preProcess function on the data set created in the first pass.
+To determined if additional pre-processing of the data would improve the results I decided to use the caret pre-process function on the data set created in the first pass.

 I choose an aggressive approach to see if these transformations would improve the model building process.

   __c('BoxCox', 'center', 'scale', 'pca')__

-The resulting dataset was reduced from 32 features to 23 features.
+The resulting data set was reduced from 32 features to 23 features.

 I performed the same transformation on the test data set as well.

 ## Model Creation

-I created a model for each algorithm/dataset combination, for a total of 6 different models:
+I created a model for each algorithm/data set combination, for a total of 6 different models:

 __Naming Convention__

 __Data Set__

 - rd = raw data
-- pp = preprocessed data
+- pp = pre-processed data

 __Algorithm__